 Many of the least visited US National Parks are in Alaska, but we have picked possibly the least visited park.
 Even the most populous parts of Alaska are beautifully empty, so it’s no surprise that this park, a 12 hour drive North of Anchorage is so quiet.
 There are no roads or trails up here, just beautiful mountains, fresh rivers and lots of wildlife.
 Grizzly bears, black bears, wolf, moose, wolverine and fox roam the landscape.

-One of the last truly wild places on earth, you won’t be staying in hotels but camping, fishing and canoeing on the beautiful rivers.
+One of the last truly wild places on earth, you won’t be staying in hotels on this American holiday, but camping, fishing and canoeing on the beautiful rivers.
 You’ll be eating what you bring, or what you catch.
 If that’s not quite what you want, then consider hiring a local air taxi for a sightseeing trip or overnight camping trip.

 Faribanks, Alaska is the gateway to the park.
 You’ll probably need to fly into Anchorage and pick up a connecting flight from there.
 In the summer months you could drive but be ready for a looong trip!